 While I’m certainly not perfect at the life-work balance, it has improved each year & I am finally at the point where I can be happy with my choices.
 I want ALL teachers to feel confident & happy with the choices they are making in their businesses.
 We all have different goals, priorities, & responsibilities … many that have nothing to do with teaching, but have a huge bearing on how we are able to do our jobs.

 One of the most important decisions I made was to have a SMALL studio as a travelling teacher.
 I had worried about having people on my wait list for too long.
 Should I grow my studio size?
 After analyzing the pros & cons, plus the time commitment involved, I opted not to hire another teacher.
 Instead, I have opted to have a boutique studio.

 A boutique what?

 A boutique is “a business that serves a sophisticated or specialized clientele” (according to Google, which I have been informed knows everything).

 Okay, bear with me while I go on a slight tangent.
 I love following blogs.
 It boggles my mind that we are able to collect on the wisdom of great individuals in our chosen profession … from all over the world!
-But, a lot of what I have read over the years has either focused on growing a studio or ideas that are well suited for non-travelling studios (or both).
+But, a lot of what I have read over the years has either focused on growing a small studio or ideas that are well suited for non-travelling studios (or both).
 Neither of which applied to my situation.